-2. The $50 coaching fee, payable on the Additional Items page, and your application email must accompany your conference registration.
+2. A $30 fee covers the basic half-hour session, with the coach reading one page in advance.
+Additional reading and reviewing is available for $60 per hour.
+These fees are payable on the Additional Items page of the registration site, and your application email must accompany your conference registration.
 (If we are unable to accommodate you, your fee will be returned.)
 The coaching committee will match your needs with the coaches’ areas of expertise.
 Every effort will be made to accommodate your preferences, but we cannot guarantee that you will be matched with a specific coach.

 Email your application

 (If you have trouble using this link, please email your application to Will Swift at firstname.lastname@example.org)

 Kate Buford’s award-winning Native American Son: The Life and Sporting Legend of Jim Thorpe (Knopf, 2010; University of Nebraska, 2012) was a New York Times Editors’ Choice.
 Burt Lancaster: An American Life (Knopf/Da Capo/Aurum UK) was named one of the best books of 2000 by The New York Times.
 Buford has written for The New York Times and other publications and has appeared on many radio and television shows including Charlie Rose, History Detectives, and Reel Sports.
 She was a commentator on NPR’s Morning Edition and APM’s Marketplace from 1995 – 2004.
 She serves on the board of BIO.